wmodes/wesbot/README.md

 We've kidnapped the university educator and artist, Wes Modes, digitized their brain, and placed them in a sophisticated, multi-layered recurrent neural network to provide you with a unique learning experience.
 WesBot is an AI-powered chatbot that brings Wes into the virtual realm where you can interact with them to get answers to your questions and guidance in the intricate world of new media, art, and game design.

 ## Details
-WesBot is powered by a carefully crafted technology stack that seamlessly blends different components to create an exceptional chatbot experience.
+WesBot is powered by a carefully crafted technology stack that seamlessly blends different components to create an personalized chatbot experience.
 In this section, we'll delve into the core technologies that make WesBot tick, explore its project structure, configuration options, and its reliance on the OpenAI Chat Completions API for intelligent interactions.
-Additionally, we'll uncover the innovative use of the 'system' role for domain-specific conversations and efficient operation within OpenAI's token limits.
+Additionally, we'll discuss the use of the 'system' role for domain-specific conversations and efficient operation within OpenAI's token limits.
 Let's start by examining the foundational technology stack.

 ### Technology Stack
 WesBot utilizes a combination of technologies to provide a seamless chatbot experience.
 Here's an overview of the key components:

-- **Flask:** Serving as the foundation of WesBot, Flask is a micro web framework for Python.
-It manages routing, request handling, and facilitates communication with the chatbot.
+- **Flask:** Serving as the web foundation of WesBot, Flask manages routing, request handling, and facilitates communication with the chatbot.

-- **Chatbot Class:** The heart of the AI-powered chatbot, the Chatbot class interacts with the OpenAI API, processes user input, and generates responses.
+- **Chatbot Class:** The heart of the server-side of the app, the Chatbot class interacts with the OpenAI API, processes user input, and generates responses.

-- **JavaScript:** This vital component takes charge of the web app's front-end.
+- **JavaScript:** does much of the heavy lifting and takes charge of all front-end responsibilities.
 It not only handles the user interface but also manages user input and communicates with the Flask backend.
 JavaScript is responsible for real-time interactions with the chatbot, maintaining chat history, and managing tokens efficiently.

 ### Technology Stack Overview
-To provide a clear summary of the technologies involved, here's a concise breakdown:
+Here's a concise breakdown:

 - **Languages:** Python and JavaScript/jQuery
 - **Framework:** Flask